-By Fern Easton.
-Last Updated 25th February 2021.
-Welcome to our guide to lift accident claims and escalator accident claims.
-If you’re injured in a lift accident an escalator accident, you could be entitled to claim compensation for your injuries if the accident was caused by some form of negligence.
+By Jo Jeffries.
+Last Updated 21st February 2023.
+If you’re injured in a lift accident, you could be entitled to claim compensation for your injuries if the accident was caused by some form of negligence.

 If you’d like to discuss any injury caused by lift or elevator accidents, why not give us a call on 0800 073 8801 today.

-Alternatively, if you’d like to find out more about when you could make a no win no fee claim, then please carry on reading.
+Alternatively, if you’d like to find out more about when you could make a No Win No Fee claim, then please carry on reading.

 Select A Section

-- A Guide To Lift Accident And Escalator Accident Claims
+- A Guide To Lift Accident Claims

-- What Is A Lift Accident Or An Escalator Accident?
+- What Is A Lift Accident?

-- Escalator And Lift Accidents In The Workplace
+- Lift Accidents In The Workplace

-- Lift Accident And Escalator Accident Compensation Claims Calculator
+- Compensation Payouts In Lift Accident Claims

 In this guide, we’re going to explain in detail what a lift accident is and when you could be entitled to compensation, what you can claim for and how you can prove somebody else is to blame.

-Claims could be possible for an accident at work, in shopping centres, in hospitals, at airports or even for a lift or escalator accident at a stadium.
+Claims could be possible for an accident at work, in shopping centres, in hospitals, at airports or even for a lift accident at a stadium.
 Injuries can be caused by trips or falls, part of your body being crushed or because you’ve been trapped.

 To be eligible to seek compensation, you’ll need to claim within the personal injury claims time limit.
 This is a 3-year period from the date of your accident.
 It could also start from the date a doctor diagnosed your injuries.